streamlit/streamlit/.github/pull_request_template.md

 ---

+**Contribution License Agreement**

-- [ ] By checking this box, I agree that all contributions to this project are made under the Apache 2.0 license.
+By submiting this pull request you agree that all contributions to this project are made under the Apache 2.0 license.